 You may find some of your larger clients insist you have it as part of your contract.
 Your trade association may also require you to have it as part of your membership.

-Public Liability Insurance will ensure you are properly represented during legal proceedings and able to pay any order for damages and compensation.
+If someone brings a successful claim against you for injury or damages, public liability insurance will ensure you are properly represented during legal proceedings and able to pay any order for damages and compensation.

 What does public liability insurance cover?